-Sales of services are recognised in the accounting period in which the services are rendered, by reference to the stage of completion of the specific transaction assessed on the basis of the actual service provided as a proportion of the total services to be provided.
+Sales of services are recognised in the accounting period in which the services are rendered.

 Sales are shown net of VAT, excise, discounts and other bonuses to dealers.

 Revenues are measured at the fair value of the consideration received or receivable.
 When the fair value of goods received in a barter transaction cannot be measured reliably, the revenue is measured at the fair value of the goods or service given up.
 Interest income is recognised on a time-proportion basis using the effective interest method.